polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 ### Compatibility

-Implementing this proposal will require some changes to pallet APIs.
+Implementing this proposal will require some changes to pallet APIs and/or a pub-sub protocol.
 Application developers will need to interact with multiple chains in the network.

 ## Prior Art and References